US Federal Reserve raises interest rates by 50 basis points

-The US Federal Reserve on Wednesday decided to raise its benchmark short-term interest rate by 50 basis points - or half a percentage point - to address the country's worst levels of inflation in 40 years.
+The US Federal Reserve on Wednesday decided to raise its benchmark short-term interest rate by half a percentage point, its most aggressive decision since May 2000 as it vies to address the country's worst levels of inflation in 40 years.

-The move is the Federal Open Market Committee's most aggressive since May 2000.

-The increase in the Fed's key rate raised it to a range of 0.75 per cent to 1 per cent, with the committee saying it will consider further large rate increases in the future.
+The 50 basis point increase takes the Fed's key rate to a range of 0.75 per cent to 1 per cent, with the committee saying it will consider further large rate hikes in the future.

 “Inflation remains elevated, reflecting supply and demand imbalances related to the pandemic, higher energy prices and broader price pressures,” the committee statement read.